Immigration protesters shout down acting DHS secretary

 McAleenan was scheduled as the keynote speaker at Georgetown University Law Center during an annual immigration law and policy conference held by the nonprofit immigration think tank Migration Policy Institute.
 He was expected to take questions from the audience, made up mostly of immigration policy experts, lawyers and advocates.

-As he took the stage, a handful of protesters stood up and held large black banners, one read “Hate is Not Normal,” and shouted out that children were under attack.
+As he took the stage, a handful of protesters made up of law school students and activists stood up and held large black banners, one read “Hate is Not Normal,” and shouted out that children were under attack.
 They also began yelling the names of children who had died after they were in immigration custody.

 Homeland Security is the department that manages immigration enforcement and is largely responsible for meting out many of the massive changes pushed by the Trump administration that has restricting asylum, forced more than 50,000 migrants to wait in Mexico and added hurdles for those seeking green cards.
 Since December, at least seven children have died after they were taken into immigration custody, and officials have been grappling with a massive influx of migrants that vastly strained the system.